 Many people wonder what the real difference is between empathy and sympathy.
 The dictionary definitions are as follows:

-Empathy: the ability to understand and share the feelings of another.
+Empathy means "the ability to understand and share the feelings of another."

-Sympathy: feelings of pity and sorrow for someone else's misfortune.
+Sympathy means"feelings of pity and sorrow for someone else's misfortune."

 These definitions give a good starting point, but not much detail.
 And the biggest problem is, they don't explain why the difference between these two concepts is important.